How Singapore built mental health tech during Covid-19

-Mental health issues should be managed the same way as the common cold, believes Robert Morris, Chief Technology Strategist, Data, Science & Technology at Singapore’s MOH Office for Healthcare Transformation (MOHT).
+Interview with Robert Morris, Chief Technology Strategist, Data, Science & Technology, MOH Office for Healthcare Transformation.

 Isolation in the pandemic has triggered a “huge upsurge in stress, severe anxiety, and depression”, but stigma around seeking help still exists.
 “People feel like if they work at it enough, or if they’re strong enough, they can overcome it.
 But that’s not the case, you need to seek help," Morris says.

 He discusses how his team built tech to make it easier for Singporeans to seek mental health support during Covid-19.

 The pandemic was very hard on people, says Morris, hitting different parts of the community in different ways.
 Isolation, domestic abuse, and stress from remote working or learning emerged.